miguelrisero/betterpic-web-content/blog/how-to-take-a-male-model-headshot.md

 ---
+title: 'How to Take a Male Model Headshot'
-title: 'Take a Male Model Headshot | BetterPic'
+metatitle: 'Take a Male Model Headshot | BetterPic'
 category: Professions
 description: Learn how to create a standout male model headshot with tips on attire, posing, & editing.
 Discover the convenience of AI generated professional headshots.
 readtime: 7